-If the person identified as the U.S. agent does not produce records or testimony when requested or summoned by the IRS, the IRS may redetermine the amounts required to be taken into account with respect to the foreign trust by the U.S. owner.
-See section 6048(b)(2).
+If the person identified as the U.S. agent does not produce records or testimony when requested or summoned by the IRS, the IRS may redetermine the tax consequences of your transactions with the trust and impose appropriate penalties under section 6677.

 The agency relationship must be established by the time the U.S. person files Form 3520 for the relevant tax year and must continue as long as the statute of limitations remains open for the relevant tax year.
-If the agent's responsibility as an agent of the trust is terminated for any reason (for example, agent's resignation, agent's liquidation, or agent's death), see section IV(B) of Notice 97-34.
+If the agent's responsibility as an agent of the trust is terminated for any reason (e.g., agent's resignation, agent's liquidation, or agent's death), see section IV(B) of Notice 97-34.